CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab08-gettingstarted.md

 ## Objective

-1. **Deploy Azure Virtual Machines (VMs) and Configure Zone-Resilience**: Deploy Azure VMs and configure them to be zone-resilient using the Azure portal, ensuring that the VMs are distributed across multiple availability zones for improved fault tolerance.
+1. **Deploy Azure Virtual Machines (VMs) and Configure Zone-Resilience:** Deploy Azure VMs and configure them to be zone-resilient using the Azure portal, ensuring that the VMs are distributed across multiple availability zones for improved fault tolerance.

-2. **Manage Compute and Storage Scaling**: Manage the scaling of both compute and storage resources for Azure VMs to meet performance and availability requirements, ensuring optimal resource allocation under varying load conditions.
+2. **Manage Compute and Storage Scaling:** Manage the scaling of both compute and storage resources for Azure VMs to meet performance and availability requirements, ensuring optimal resource allocation under varying load conditions.

-3. **Create and Scale Virtual Machine Scale Sets (VMSS)**: Create and scale Virtual Machine Scale Sets (VMSS) across availability zones, improving high availability and scalability by automatically distributing workloads across multiple zones.
+3. **Create and Scale Virtual Machine Scale Sets (VMSS):** Create and scale Virtual Machine Scale Sets (VMSS) across availability zones, improving high availability and scalability by automatically distributing workloads across multiple zones.

-4. **Configure Load Balancing and Autoscaling**: Configure load balancing and enable autoscaling based on performance metrics such as CPU usage, ensuring that resources are efficiently managed to meet demand while maintaining high availability.
+4. **Configure Load Balancing and Autoscaling:** Configure load balancing and enable autoscaling based on performance metrics such as CPU usage, ensuring that resources are efficiently managed to meet demand while maintaining high availability.

 ## Pre-requisites